Emsley1d/Weather-Scraper/ReadMe/readme.md

 ## Current Issues:

+2. Console message of "[Violation] Only request geolocation information in response to a user gesture" and no location data logged in console.
+    * It would appear being able to request a users geolocation on page load has been removed: https://developer.chrome.com/docs/lighthouse/best-practices/geolocation-on-start/

 ## Resolved Issues:

-1. Browser (Chrome) not asking for location.
+1. Browser (Chrome) not asking permission to access user location.
     * Re-opened live server in Safari but Safari doesnt ask for permission to access location either.
     * Confirmed Chrome & Safari had permission to access my location on my Mac.
     * Realised I hadn't correctly used string interpolation for the locationData URL; so corrected URL.